prvnpa4/Mp3/README.md

-#A Simple Python Program to Downlaod MP3 files from a Link
+#A Simple Python Program to Download MP3 files from a Link

 This program can be used to downlaod the mp3 files listed in a website.